 There is no general residency requirement.
 See specific degree listings for program requirements.

 Foreign Language Requirement

-Individual departments specify the conditions and policies for meeting foreign language requirements.
-Consult the departmental graduate adviser for this information.
+Individual departments specify the conditions and policies for meeting foreign language requirements and conditions and policies for meeting these requirements.
+Consult the departmental graduate adviser for this information